Richard LeParmentier

-Richard LeParmentier (July 16, 1946 – April 15, 2013) was an American actor who lived and worked primarily in the United Kingdom, best known for his role as Admiral Motti in Star Wars Episode IV: A New Hope (1977) and the acerbic police Lt.
+Richard LeParmentier (July 16, 1946 – April 15, 2013) was an American actor who lived and worked primarily in the United Kingdom, best known for his role as Admiral Motti in Star Wars Episode IV: A New Hope (1977) and the acerbic police officer Lt.
 Santino in Who Framed Roger Rabbit (1988).
 He is credited under several variations of his name, including Richard Parmentier, Rick Le Parmentier and Richard LeParmentiere.

 Early life

 LeParmentier, born near Pittsburgh, Pennsylvania in the United States on July 16, 1946, grew up on a dairy farm.
-His father came from the isle of Guernsey and his mother from County Mayo in Ireland.
-LeParmentier lived in Hollywood, Florida during his teen years, and there his school drama-teacher suggested he become a professional actor.
+His father was Edgar LeParmentier, who came from the isle of Guernsey and his mother Maureen was from County Mayo in Ireland.
+LeParmentier lived in Hollywood, Florida at 1415 Adams St, Hollywood, FL 33020 during his teen years, and it was there his school drama-teacher suggested he become a professional actor.
 He attended a drama course at Wayne State University in Detroit, Michigan before moving to the United Kingdom in 1974.